Los Angeles Chargers vs. Minnesota Vikings NFL Week 10 Odds, Plays and Insights for November 14, 2021

 Over/under insights

-- Los Angeles and its opponents have scored at least 53.5 points just twice this season.
+- Los Angeles and its opponents have scored at least 53.5 points only two times this season.

-- Minnesota's games have gone over 53.5 points in three of eight chances this season.

 - The combined points per game average of the two teams, 49.2, is 4.3 points fewer than Sunday's over/under.

-- The 49 combined points per game that these two squads have allowed this season are 4.5 fewer than the 53.5 total in this contest.
+- This contest's total is 4.5 points more than the 49 these two squads combine to surrender per game this season.

-- The Chargers and their opponents score an average of 50.6 points per game, 2.9 fewer than Sunday's total.
+- The average total in Chargers games this season is 50.6, 2.9 points fewer than Sunday's total of 53.5.

-- The 53.5 total in this game is 3.6 points above the 49.9 average total in Vikings games this season.
+- The 53.5 total in this game is 3.6 points higher than the 49.9 average total in Vikings games this season.

 Chargers stats and trends

+- The Chargers average 24.9 points per game, comparable to the 23.9 per contest the Vikings give up.

-- Los Angeles is 4-1 against the spread and 4-1 overall in games when it puts up more than 23.9 points.
+- When Los Angeles scores more than 23.9 points, it is 4-1 against the spread and 4-1 overall.

-- Los Angeles is 3-1 against the spread and 3-1 overall when the team piles up over 383.6 yards.
+- In games that Los Angeles piles up more than 383.6 yards, the team is 3-1 against the spread and 3-1 overall.

 - The Chargers have turned the ball over eight times this season, three fewer than the Vikings have forced (11).